ethereum/ethereum-org/views/content/cli.md

 ![Logo for Python](/images/icons/python.png)

-The **Python** implementation is called Pyethapp.
+The **Python** implementation is called **Pyethapp**.
 If you are interested in understanding how Ethereum works and how to extend it, the code base of this client is probably the most readable and has a great contract tester library with fast development cycles.
 It is not meant for high-end usage as performance in this client is not as high priority as clarity and reliability.
 If you are a Python developer that wants to build decentralized apps or are interested in Ethereum for research or an academic purpose, this is a great client: we invite you to [take a look and contribute to it](https://github.com/ethereum/pyethapp).

-#### Other Options
+### Other options

 * [Parity Ethereum](https://www.parity.io/) a Rust implementation by [Parity Technologies](http://paritytech.io/)
 * A [Haskell](https://github.com/bkirwi/ethereum-haskell) implementation developed by [Blockapps](https://blockapps.net/)